hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 !!! important

-    Node allowlists [support domain names] as an experimental feature.
-Use the `--Xdns-enabled` options to use domain names instead of IP addresses.
+    Node allowlists [support domain names] in enode URLs as an experimental feature.
+Use the `--Xdns-enabled` option to enable domain name support.

-    If using Kubernetes, enable domain names and use the `--Xdns-update-enabled` option to ensure that Besu can connect to a container after being restarted, even if the IP address of the container changes.
+    If using Kubernetes, enable domain name support and use the `--Xdns-update-enabled` option to ensure that Besu can connect to a container after being restarted, even if the IP address of the container changes.

 !!! example "Nodes allowlist in the permissions configuration file"